lcayton/RandomBallCover-CPU/readme.txt

   some basic data structures and various routines useful for debugging.
 * dists.{c,h} -- functions that compute the distance
-* defs.h -- definitions of all constants and structs.
+* defs.h -- defintions of constants and macros, including the distance metric.

-->DRIVERS
+-->DRIVERS
 * exactDriver.c -- example driver for the exact search algorithm
 * oneShotDriver.c -- example driver for the one-shot search
   algorithm.
-* allPairs.c --

 ---------------------------------------------------------------------